adaga06/LEP-AD/README.md

 >
 > conda activate LEP-AD

-run LEP-AD.ipynb notebook to reproduce the results for each dataset
+run LEP-AD.ipynb notebook to reproduce the results for each dataset or you can run the below command line
+> python LEP-AD.py --dataset Stitch --batch-size 128 --output_dim 64 --heads 4 --epochs 400 --n_layers 3 --step_size 250